Terminal deoxynucleotidyl transferase: Template Dependent Activity

-TDT bound to three DNA strands demonstrating the active configuration of its template dependant catalysis.
+TdT bound to three DNA strands demonstrating the active configuration of its template dependent catalysis.
+Loop1 is highlighted in red.

-In a template-dependant manner, TdT can incorporate nucleotides across strand breaks in double-stranded DNA in a manner referred to as in trans in contrast to the in cis mechanism found in most polymerases.
+In a template-dependent manner, TdT can incorporate just a few nucleotides across double-strand breaks in DNA in a manner referred to as in trans in contrast to the in cis mechanism found in most polymerases.
 This occurs optimally with a one base-pair break between strands and less so with an increasing gap.
 This is facilitated by a subsection of TdT called Loop1 which selectively probes for short breaks in double-stranded DNA.
-Further, the discovery of this template dependant activity has led to more convincing mechanistic hypotheses as to how the distribution of lengths of the additions of the N regions arise in V(D)J recombination.
+Further, the discovery of this template dependent activity has led to more convincing mechanistic hypotheses as to how the distribution of lengths of the additions of the N regions arise in V(D)J recombination.

-A graphical diagram depicting the in trans template dependant activity of terminal deoxynucleotidyl transferase.
-Loop1 is highlighted in red.
+A graphical diagram depicting the in trans template dependent activity of terminal deoxynucleotidyl transferase.

-Polymerase μ and polymerase λ exhibit similar in trans templated dependant synthetic activity to TdT, but without similar dependence on downstream double-stranded DNA.
+Polymerase μ and polymerase λ exhibit similar in trans templated dependent synthetic activity to TdT, but without similar dependence on downstream double-stranded DNA.
 Further, Polymerase λ has also been found to exhibit similar template-independent synthetic activity.
 Along with activity as a terminal transferase, it is known to also work in a more general template-dependent fashion.
-The similarities between TdT and polymerase μ suggest they are closely evolutionarily related.
+The similarities between TdT and polymerase μ suggest they are closely evolutionarily related and a simple exchange of their Loop1 is sufficient to transform TdT into pol mu.